hltorresvera/hltorresvera.github.io/index.md

 layout: default
 title: Home
 ---
 Welcome to my personal website!
-I'm a biochemist, science writer, and communicator.
+I'm a PhD Candidate and science writer.
 Explore my work and get in touch!